-You can visit on your own and pay the entrance fee of 15 Soles (approximately $4.50 USD) or go on a guided tour.
+You can visit on your own and pay the entrance fee of 15 Soles (approximately $4.50 USD) or go on a guided tour for $31 USD.
 You can also visit the ruins at night, which is pretty cool.
 These after-dark tours operate Wednesday through Sunday from 7 pm until 10 pm.

 There are restaurants next to the ruins which look out over the ruins and make for a bucket-list-worthy dining experience.

 This tour is a dining experience overlooking the ruins!
 It includes a driver to pick you up and drop you off, a three-course meal, a cocktail, and views of the ruins!
-We ate at this restaurant once during our time in Lima.
-It was an amazing experience!
+We ate at this restaurant once during our time in Lima and it was an amazing experience!
 The food was delicious, the atmosphere romantic, and the ruins’ views were the cherry on top of an incredible evening.

 15. Explore the Larcomar

 The Larcomar is, in my opinion, the coolest shopping center in the world!
 It is home to hundreds of high-end shops like Calvin Klein, Hugo Boss, Levi’s, and more!
 There are also lots of nice restaurants and bars here, and Mangos has some delicious food as well as amazing ocean views.
 Popular, next door to Mangos, is another great place for a cocktail with an ocean view.

 But the unique thing about this shopping center is that it’s built in a cliff.
 That’s right, not on a cliff or under a cliff, IN a cliff and hanging over the edge with spectacular ocean views.